-Welcome to the Parish of St Blaise, Bradford
+Welcome to the Parishes of St Blaise & St Matthew, Bradford

 Masses suspended and all Catholic churches closed across Britain

 In compliance with government instructions as from 23rd March 2020, Bishop Marcus has, with sadness, asked that our church buildings be closed with immediate effect until further notice.
 Fr Michael will continue to say Mass in private, praying particularly for the needs of the Parish and all affected by the situation we find ourselves in.

 Download our latest Parish news here

 Leeds Cathedral is live-streaming Mass and Devotions EVERY DAY via its new YouTube Channel, Leeds Cathedral Live: www.leedscathedrallive.org.uk